LukasM2077/ProxmoxClusterServer/README.md

 ## Setup

-- Downloadeed Proxmox
+- Downloaded Proxmox

 Downloaded Proxmox ISO and flashed it on a usb with balena etcher.
-Booted from the USB to start the instaliation process.
+Booted from the USB to start the installation process.

-- Instaliation process
+- Installation process

   chose a drive to install the OS on.
-Selected the correct network and managment interface.
+Selected the correct network and management interface.
 Assigned a hostname, IP, gateway, and subnet.
 Review my selections and run the install.

 - Configuration